memN0ps/redlotus-rs/README.md

 ## Description

+A kernel driver can be loaded during boot using a bootkit.
+A bootkit can run code before the operating system and potentially inject malicious code into the kernel or load a malicious kernel driver by infecting the boot process and taking over the system's firmware or bootloader.

 The image below shows how Legacy and UEFI boot works.

 ![Legacy-and-UEFI-Boot](/images/Legacy-and-UEFI-Boot.png)
 **Figure 1.
 Comparison of the Legacy Boot flow (left) and UEFI boot flow (right) on Windows (Vista and newer) systems (Full Credits: [WeLiveSecurity](https://www.welivesecurity.com/2021/10/05/uefi-threats-moving-esp-introducing-especter-bootkit/))**

-There are a few ways to achieve the same objective as shown below:
+1. There are a few ways to achieve the same objective as shown below:

-1. Hook/detour `Archpx64TransferTo64BitApplicationAsm` in `bootmgfw.efi` (Windows OS loader), which transfers execution to the OS loader (`winload.efi`) or `ImgArchStartBootApplication` to catch the moment when the Windows OS loader (`winload.efi`) is loaded in the memory but still has not been executed
+a) Hook/detour `Archpx64TransferTo64BitApplicationAsm` in `bootmgfw.efi` (Windows OS loader), which transfers execution to the OS loader (`winload.efi`) or

+b) `ImgArchStartBootApplication` to catch the moment when the Windows OS loader (`winload.efi`) is loaded in the memory but still has not been executed or

+c) Hook/Detour `ExitBootServices`, which is UEFI firmware service that signals the end of the boot process and transitions the system from the firmware environment to the operating system environment.

-    1.2 The following is required if UEFI Secure Boot is enabled:
+    1.2.
+The following is required if UEFI Secure Boot is enabled:

     - Patch `BmFwVerifySelfIntegrity` to bypass self integrity checks.
     - Execute `bcdedit /set {bootmgr} nointegritychecks on` to skip the integrity checks.
     - Inject `bcdedit /set {bootmgr} nointegritychecks on` option dynamically by modifying the `LoadOptions`.

-    1.3 The following is required to allocate an additional memory buffer for the malicious kernel driver, because as a UEFI Application it will be unloaded from memory after returning from its entry point function.
+    1.3.
+The following is required to allocate an additional memory buffer for the malicious kernel driver, because as a UEFI Application it will be unloaded from memory after returning from its entry point function.

     - `BlImgAllocateImageBuffer` or `BlMmAllocateVirtualPages` in the Windows OS loader (`winload.efi`).

 2. Hook/detour `OslArchTransferToKernel` in `winload.efi` (Windows OS loader), which transfers execution to the Windows Kernel (`ntoskrnl.exe`) to catch the moment when the OS kernel and some of the system drivers are already loaded in the memory, but still haven’t been executed, which is a perfect moment to perform more in-memory patching.

     - Patch `SepInitializeCodeIntegrity`, a parameter to `CiInitialize` in `ntoskrnl.exe` to disable Driver Signature Enforcement (DSE).
-    - Patch `KeInitAmd64SpecificState` in `ntoskrnl.exe` to disable `PatchGuard`.
+    - Patch `KeInitAmd64SpecificState` in `ntoskrnl.exe` to disable PatchGuard.

 ## Usage